YidingYu/CS-DLMA/README.md

 - **environment.py** simulates the interaction between the CS-DLMA node and the WiFi node.
 It is similar as OpenAI gym environment.
 - **DQN_brain.py** builds the CS-DLMA node/agent.
 The new DQN algorithm is here.

-## Partly open-sourced
-Currently, only the simulation codes of the coexistence of one CS-DLMA node, one TDMA node and one ALOHA node are provided.
-More simulation codes will be available after our paper gets accepted:)